secretGeek/til/sql_server/last_monday.md

-# What date was it on the most recent  monday?
+# What date was it on the most recent Monday (.e. last Monday)?

     Select